Representational Homomorphism Predicts and Improves Compositional Generalization In Transformer Language Model: Conclusion

 We introduced homomorphism error as a structural metric that formalizes compositionality as approximate homomorphisms between expression spaces and their representations.
-Our results demonstrate that homomorphism error reliably predicts out-of-distribution performance ($R^2 = 0.73$) and regularizing HE during training significantly improves OOD accuracy ($p=0.023$).
+Natural next steps including applying homomorphism error analysis to established compositional benchmarks using natural language, investigating how homomorphism error scales with model size and pretraining data, and exploring compositionally-aware architecture search and training procedures.